Just5KY/homey/README.md

     "time": "4 PM",
     "weather_type": "Light Rain"

+*Note: Portainer and Docker backends are interchangeable.
+Configure in the dashboard's `config.yml` file.
+Portainer may provide more security and allows for easy remote management without exposing unsafe interfaces.*

 ### portainerAuth
 Attempt to authenticate the server with a local Portainer API.
 Specify host, port, username, and password in `secretKeys.py`.
 Returns `True` if successful or already authenticated and `False` if the Portainer API is unreachable or login information incorrect.